Screen size: 6.4-inch OLED (2400 x 1080)

 In addition, the cameras on the Pixel 6 come equipped with Google's usual array of tricks powered by computation photography.
 This year's batch of tools include the ability to easily erase people and objects cluttering up the background of your photos, turn static shots into action photos with artistic blurs, software smarts that remove the blur from faces and improvements to how the cameras capture skin tone, particularly for people of color.

-I put the Pixel 6's cameras up against the iPhone 13's, because Apple's latest phone has the same kind of camera array — a main lens and an ultrawide — and it also ranks as one of the best camera phones available.
+I put the Pixel 6's cameras up against the iPhone 13's, because Apple's latest phone has the same kind of camera array — a main lens and an ultrawide — and it also ranks as one of the best camera phones available (even since the iPhone 14 Pro Max arrived).
 You can see why in this shot of a statue down by the marina near my house.
 The iPhone 13 really nails the colors in this scene, from the pink suspenders on the statue to the red head of the carved vulture; the blue-and-yellow houseboat in the background really pops, too.

 The Pixel 6's shot is all right, but colors feel more muted.
 Perhaps it was the rainy, overcast day, but the Pixel 6 opted for accuracy in its colors, and the result is a less vibrant shot.